Hair loss and the Menopause. Scalp Confidential’s Kelli Morrell explain the treatment options.

-Hair Transplants: Hair transplantation is another option, however it is usually more successful for men than women.
-Female hair loss being different from male, usually means there is a lack of strong donor area, therefore women aren’t always good candidates for transplantation.
+Hair Transplants: Hair transplantation is another option.
+Not all women are good candidates, however.
+Female hair loss being different from male, may mean there is a lack of strong donor area.

 Below is a brief overview of tests and treatments available.

 – Tricotest, a new DNA genetic testing for hair loss

 – HRT for helping to naturally balance hormones

 – AQ hair growth complex, using concentrated growth factors to strengthen and nourish hair

 – Calecim stem cell treatment to nourish and strengthen hair

 – Viviscal Professional, clinically proven to nourish hair from within

 – Low Level Light Therapy (LLLT) or RED Light therapy

 This unique genetic testing is quick and easy.
 With a simple swab of the inner cheek, the Tricotest laboratory can analyse 48 genetic variations along with lifestyle factors to asses what may be causing your hair loss.